khulnasoft-lab/design.khulnasoft.com/contents/components/progress-bar.md

 ## Reference

-Although browser support is good for `<progress>`, screen readers handle them inconsistently and you may want to consider hiding it from screen readers while relying on visible text instead.
-Read the [Styles Progress Bar](https://scottaohara.github.io/a11y_styled_form_controls/src/progress-bar/) post, by Scott O'Hara, for more details.
+Although browser support is good for `<progress>`, screen readers handle them inconsistently.
+You may want to consider hiding it from screen readers and relying on visible text instead.
+For more details, read Scott O'Hara's post, [Styles Progress Bar](https://scottaohara.github.io/a11y_styled_form_controls/src/progress-bar/).